sylhare/sylhare.github.io/_posts/2022/2022-04-26-How-to-bulk-mutate-in-graphql.md

 for that which the proxy would call.
 The bulk mutation would use the saved data id to retrieve it.
 The proxy system will run the mutation for you on the back-end in the background.

-The [shopify][2] version have more steps to load your data and is a bit less flexible, but it provides subscription that you can subscribe to in order to know when the bulk operation is done.
+The [shopify][2] version has more steps to load your data and is a bit less flexible, but it provides a subscription that you can subscribe to in order to know when the bulk operation is done.

 #### Schema of an asynchronous mutation

 Your asynchronous mutation can be simpler as long as it returns a process id.
-That's the key so your system can do the processing while giving the opportunity for the user to check the status.
+With it, your system can do the processing while giving the opportunity for the user to check the status.

 In the case where you don't need so much data for your mutation, you can have an asynchronous mutation that will handle the modification of your entities from a simpler input: